bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 If I save that and then come back and look at my example here, and click slide toggle, you can see that it does this bounce.
-Which is pretty interesting or you could do **easeInBounce** to get the bounce on the opposite end of the animation, which might look a little weird.
+Which is pretty interesting or you could do <b>easeInBounce</b> to get the bounce on the opposite end of the animation, which might look a little weird.
 It&apos;s doing the bounce first and then it&apos;s finishing the animation, which looks a little weird, but you get the idea and you can try some of these